whalderman/search-quality-rater-guidelines-tldr/docs/qrg/appendix-using-the-evaluation-platform/29-reporting-duplicate-results-in-tasks.md

 ## Pre-Identified Duplicates

 Some duplicate results are automatically detected and will be pre-identified for you.
-They will be annotated by the text "**Same as**..." right below the slider and above the result block.
+They will be annotated by the text "**Same as...**" right below the slider and above the result block.

 This is what these pre-identified dupes look like: